polyrain/polyrainVim/README.md

 nerdtree is config'd to open on *Ctrl + o*.
 You can modify this in the .vimrc.

+Shift + L or H moves between tabs in vim, right or left respectively.

 # Troubleshooting

 ## YCM compiled with python2/core dumped